Skip to Content

 Honda engine

-How Much to Pay For Used Mower
+How Much to Pay For a Used Mower?

-A used mower that requires little in the way of repairs is likely worth up to half the price of its brand new equivalent.
+A used mower that requires little in the way of repairs is likely worth up to half the price of its brand-new equivalent.
 You can move that price lower the older the mower is.

 Will a Used Mower Fit in a Trunk?

 This is usually all that’s required to fit a mower into the average family hatchback or sedan.
-That said here are a few additional transportation tips:
+That said, here are a few additional transportation tips:

 Check out the video repair section for more details on these and many other repair tips.